Admission to KSU

 - EPT: 62 or above (out of 80)

 Students wishing to attend KSU as graduate students will need to contact their chosen graduate program for language proficiency requirements.
-The IEP can inform the program that the student has successfully completed Level 6, but this may or may not be sufficient to prove proficiency.
+The IEP can inform the program that the student has successfully completed the High Advanced level, but this may or may not be sufficient to prove proficiency.